RFID Tags Information

 Hospitals have considering using tags to offer an immediate electronic history of the patient without the need for an accompanying physical record.

-Many races (foot, automotive, etc.) use tags to provide an exact readout of race times.
+Many races (foot, automotive, and others) use tags to provide an exact readout of race times.